MelissaPabst/SavvyDAPython/Week1/Class1.md

 1. What kind of data do we need?
 Data that is useful for our analysis.

-2. Where will we get it?
+2. Where and how will we get the data?
     - Web scraping
     - APIs
     - Databases